Fa-b/node-NSDSP/README.md

  - `serial`: the serial number of the NSDSP device.
 May be NULL.
 If NULL is specified and there is only one NSDSP device present, `Connect()` connects to this NSDSP device.
 If `NULL` is specified when multiple NSDSP devices are present, `Connect()` connects to the first NSDSP device on the enumeration list.

- - `returns`: the handle to the connection.
+ - `returns`: the handle to the connection if successful, null otherwise.
 It can be used in subsequent functions as needed.
 After use, it must be destroyed with `Disconnect()`.

 Only one connection can be established to any specific NSDSP device at a time.
 If there are multiple NSDSP devices, you can establish